Ethiopia Guji

 Processing: Mountain Water

-We proudly present you with this beautiful coffee from Finca Milan located in the hills of El Balsamo, El Salvador, Central America.
+We proudly present you with this beautiful coffee from Finca Balam located in the La Palma region of El Salvador, Central America.

 Roast Level: Medium